- NMNH Home ›

 Buried with Her Unborn Child

-Bone does not usually show conditions related to pregnancy and childbirth — but the skeleton of this young immigrant held the remains of a late-term fetus.
+Bone does not usually show conditions related to pregnancy and childbirth — but the skeleton of this young immigrant held the remains of a late-term fetus (see arrow).
 The mother's pelvic bones show no abnormalities that would have prevented a normal birth.
 Nevertheless, it is quite likely that her death was related to pregnancy or complications during childbirth.

 [ TOP ]